phyunsj/opc-ua-monitoring/README.md

 > brew services start influxdb
 > brew services start grafana

-For OPA-HA demo, the following data were added to `temperature` measurement.
+The following data were added to `temperature` measurement.

 > insert temperature, region=east_1,host=IP address  value=89

 Conceptually you can think of a measurement as an SQL table, where the primary index is always time.tags and fields are effectively columns in the table. tags are indexed, and fields are not.

 Created multiple regions to visualize the regional data.
 Only `east_[2|3|4|5|6]` were simulated from OPC UA Agent.

 #### Related Links